ebzzry/ebzzry.github.io/src/git-github.md

     $ git log -p

-When you've tested your changes to be stable, switch to the `master`
+When you’ve tested your changes to be stable, switch to the `master`
 branch:

     $ git checkout master